History of the Jacob Hochstetler Family

 To learn more about the Amish, go to Religious Tolerance.org

 For engaging and informative musings on the Amish, check out the Amish America blog.

-Visit the Northkill Blog to receive updates on the Hochstetler family and follow progress on writing the first full-length fictional account of our ancestors who immigrated to this country, the Indian attack and massacre during the French & Indian War, and the survivors' captivity and eventual return.
+Visit the Northkill Blog and the Northkill website for updates on the Hochstetler family and the Northkill Amish Series, the first full-length fictional account of our ancestors who immigrated to this country, the Indian attack and massacre during the French & Indian War, and the survivors' captivity and eventual return.